Lock0NStrat0s/TacoParserV2/README.md

   -  Checks if address, latitude and longitude match their respective values

 ## Install dependencies
-The folowing packages are installed from the NuGet Package Manager:
+The following packages are installed from the NuGet Package Manager:
   - HtmlAgilityPack
   - CsvHelper
   - Newtonsoft.Json